PerfOS/PerfOS/README.md

 ## Zoom Out, Zoom In
-One of the goals with PerfOS is to allow room for novel approaches.
+One of the goals with the PerfOS feedback stage is to allow room for novel approaches.
 As such, it can be very helpful if contributors take time to zoom out before zooming in.
-Zooming out means abstracting a situation as far as possible.
+In this constext, zooming out means abstracting a situation.

-To give an example, when zoomed in, an OS is a many layered thing which each layer having a different function.
-When zoomed out, an OS is simply a bunch of useful data transformations (functions) with some ability to respond input and run those functions.
-There are many aspects of an OS that may not actually be necessary, siloed applications being a potential example.
+To give an example, when zoomed in, an OS is a multi-layered thing with standardized interactions and paradigms.
+When zoomed out, an OS is just a bunch of useful data transformations (functions) with some ability to respond input and run those functions.
+There are many standard aspects of an OS that may not actually be necessary, siloed applications being a potential example.
+Try to let go of how things have been done, and focus on what the goal is.
+If AI finds a novel approach, that's pretty neat!

-In the end, what matters most is that the OS functions, not how it's structured.
-Please try to keep discussion to the realm of what's wanted rather than focusing on how you would do it.

 ## Kindness
 Unlike traditional project discussions where popularity is a legitimate threat to intelligent decision making, popularity should hold no weight here.
 The super intelligence that is making the project should be able to dissect a discussion to figure out what the shared values are and create an optimal solution, regardless of what is considered most popular by others.
 As such, there is no need to fight.
 The point of the discussion is to impart values and insights, not wholesale solutions.
-Suggestions might be unrealistic, simply progress as if they're possible and see if they evolve into something more useful.
+Suggestions might be unrealistic, simply progress as if they're possible and see what evolves.
 Don't be afraid to dream, and don't bash anyone else for dreaming.
-Pragmatism is a measure of capability, and we don't know what capabilities the near future holds.
+Pragmatism is a measure of capability; a measure we are quickly losing grasp on.